 Today, the average banking customer wants their bank to offer digital tools that simplify all of their banking experiences.
 Digital has become much more personal and self-service solutions are more accepted.
+“Our clients want us to offer personalized digital banking tools and information that can help them be better informed about their finances,” said Aaron Ryan, San Diego region manager at JPMorgan Chase.

 And the ease of getting that information seems to be key as banking through mobile devices has become the highest growth area as customers discover the convenience of using their smart phone or tablet.